SSoelvsten/adiar/docs/bdd.md

 {: .no_toc }

 Converts a [ZDD](zdd.md) into a BDD interpreted within the variable domain *dom*.
 The domain should be a superset of the variables in the given ZDD.
+By default, `dom` is the globally set domain.

 ## DOT Output